AdamKaabyia/rhcert-results-xml-to-html/README.md

 - **Responsive design** - works on all devices
 - **Self-contained** - no dependencies, pure Python

-## Example

-See `demo-viewer.html` for a sample output with 22 tests and 1,180 commands.

 ## Requirements

 - Python 3.6+